THIS POST IS LONG, YOU HAVE BEEN WARNED.

 I’ve noticed that if you pay enough attention to the date format you can tell which posts are written by who.

-Jokes aside, I was in Sydney for a bit for winter (Southern hemispheres guys) which was a blessing simply because Melbourne was absolutely freezing.
+Jokes aside, I was in Sydney for a bit for winter (Southern hemisphere guys) which was a blessing simply because Melbourne was absolutely freezing.
 No kidding.

 What do birds do when it gets too cold?
 They migrate.